Reciprocating Self and Other – lessons from autism by Dawn-joy Leong

 Leong, Dawn-joy.
 ‘Theory of Mind – Whose?’, < http://www.autismandempathy.com/?p=452>.
 Accessed 13 June 2013.

-Dawn-joy Leong is a music composer, vocalist, writer and artist with autism, and a Ph.D (Fine Art) scholar at the College of Fine Arts, University of New South Wales, Australia.
+Dawn-joy Leong is an autistic music composer, vocalist, writer and artist, and a Ph.D (Fine Art) scholar at the College of Fine Arts, University of New South Wales, Australia.
 Dawn-joy lives with her beloved companion greyhound, Lucy, and her obsessions include greyhound digestion, and constructing mutually empathic platforms across neurological cultures through science-based multisensory accessible art.